Travelling to Namibia with Olympus E410 plus 15-42mm and 45-150mm Olympus digital lenses-is this sufficient?

 I have a Nikon D300 and travel with the following lenses - 12-24 (Tokina), 18-200 (Nikon - but now replaced with the better Nikon 16-85) and 80-400 Tokina.

-For landscape and wide shots, I now use my 16-85 over 95% of the time.
+For landscape and wide shots, I now use my 16-85 over 95%!o(MISSING)f the time.
 But when I was in safari in Kenya last year, the lens that was on my lens most of the time was the Tokina 80-400 mostly used in the 200-300 range.
 If you have a high resolution camera you don't need to get that close but can still crop for many times better results than pushing a lens to the end of its range.

 Have a look at my blog: Life and Death on The Great Migration

 and you can see the photos, but as an idea, here are some details of the photos in the next post.

 As you will see below, I think you need something that takes you up to 300mm otherwise you will not be able to get close enough.

 Hope this helps!